A Mean Field Games Model for Cryptocurrency Mining: Model and methodology

-To study the centralization of mining rewards, we formalize a mean field game model, where each miner is characterized by its wealth, and chooses its hash rate to maximize expected utility at a fixed time horizon.
-Its wealth changes because of the mining rewards and expenses.
-The instantaneous probability of receiving the reward is { In order to utilize computational advantages of mean field games technology, our model replaces the second term in the denominator by $(M \times \text{continuum mean hash rate})$, where $M+1$ represents the actual total number of miners, and is large.
-This implies that the mean field interaction is strong, whereas often in the literature it is assumed to be small for computational and technical reasons.
-We argue that for cryptocurrency problems, interaction with the total hash rate is essential in a realistic model.
-Indeed, this does introduce numerical difficulties, for which we provide an effective algorithm in Section~\ref{sec:illiq_numerical}.
+To study the centralization of mining power and rewards, we first recognize the mean field structure inherent in mining competition and then introduce a continuum approximation, which leads to the formulation of a continuum mean field game.

-For mining without liquidity constraints, we find the equilibrium explicitly under exponential utility, whereas with liquidity constraints we solve the equilibrium numerically with power utility.
-It is suggested by the model that heterogeneity of the initial wealth distribution among miners results in greater concentration of wealth over time, or ``the rich get richer''.
-In other words, the miner with more wealth contributes more hash rate and thus has a higher probability of getting the next reward.
-It is also illustrated that the price of bitcoin can foster this centralization, while competition can reduce it.
+From \eqref{eqn:relative_hash_rate} we see that each player depends on the other players through the sum of their hash rates, which is proportional to the mean hash rate.
+Hence, formalizing cryptocurrency mining as a mean field game is completely natural, because each miner is affected by each other miner equally (through their aggregate or mean). \footnote{This is in contrast to some other proposed applications of mean field games, such as banking, where the assumed symmetry in agent interaction does not capture the intricate graph structure of real-world banking networks.
+We thank the associate editor for pointing this out.}

-In an extended model, we consider an \emph{advanced miner} with cost advantages in the mean field game model.
-There are three main features distinguishing it from other miners.
-First, it is cost efficient.
-This could be due to having access to cheaper electricity or advanced equipment.
-Second, the advanced miner is risk neutral and maximizes running profit over time instead of terminal utility.
-Lastly, its hash rate affects the probability for the representative miner of getting the reward.
-But the representative miner only affects the advanced miner through the mean field.
-The model shows that the advanced miner can account for a significant amount of the total hash rate.
-Other miners become less active when the cost of the advanced miner decreases.
-Hence, cost efficiency is a factor leading to the centralization of mining power.
+Each miner is characterized by their wealth and chooses their hash rate to maximize expected utility at a fixed time horizon.
+Their wealth changes because of the mining rewards and expenses.
+The instantaneous probability of receiving the reward is given by the probability of producing the next block: